vanmeegen/game-of-life/README.md

 Optimization Steps
 ------------------
 - Dumb React: shouldComponentUpdate not used, everything is always rerendered
-- Standard React: shouldComponentUpdate with shallowEqual,
+- Standard React: shouldComponentUpdate with standard equal as needed,
-- Optimized Lists: break down big lists to speed up partial updates
 - MobX: use MobX to do efficient Updates
 - Immutable: use an immutable model for calculation